 Brian’s wife Lorraine had led a traditional life with her family in the bush in her early years and then survived different residential schools.
 Lorraine’s journey to healing and strength became Brian’s journey too, and together they raised three girls and one boy to be proudly Indigenous.
 When Lorraine died from breast cancer in 2010, Brian grew into a strong parenting role of mentoring and supporting his children that he maintained to the end.

-Brian met his Fredericton partner Susan, a researcher, through her project about the adoption of digital communications in remote Indigenous communities in Ontario.
+Brian met his Fredericton partner Susan, a researcher, through her project about the adoption of digital communications in remote Indigenous communities.
 In 2012 they fell in love, and Brian decided to leave K-Net.
 He moved into Susan’s 150-year-old yellow wooden house on Charlotte Street in Fredericton and quickly fell in love with New Brunswick.

 Brian enrolled in the Master’s in Education (Critical Studies) program at University of New Brunswick and completed a thesis on Indigenous training and digital services in the north.
 Brian loved his time at UNB, especially his supervisors.
 “They’re teaching me to be critical!” he often exclaimed.
 After earning his M.Ed, Brian started the PhD in Education program but found his life and activities outside the classroom more engaging, including working on social media for Green Party election campaigns, provincial and federal, and Green policy development.